Look no farther than THC diamonds if you’re searching for the purest and most potent cannabis experience.

 A cannabis concentrate is the result of the extraction operation.
 You may make things like shatter, wax, oil, and tincture from the end product.

 The cannabis concentrate is then winterized to refine it even more, after which the process is repeated.
 The term “winterization” refers to cooling down a chemical substance in order to eliminate impurities.

 Winterization is the process of cleaning out the case of THC diamonds, leaving you with a cleaner product.
-However, winterization also removes the terpenes, trichomes, and flavonoids from the blend, so there is a tradeoff involved because without them you will receive no flavor from your zip of unheated weed.
+However, winterization also removes the terpenes, trichomes, and flavonoids from the blend, so there is a tradeoff involved because without them you will receive no flavor from your zip of unheated herbe.

 Actually, there is a heated debate going on regarding whole-plant cannabis vs. isolates (like THC diamonds) because the chemicals that are removed to make the final product can have beneficial outcomes when combined.

 The entourage effect is the name given to a group of cannabinoids, terpenes, and other compounds that act together in synergy.
 This term was coined by Raphael Mechoulam and colleagues when describing their findings about cannabis in the 1970s.
 In this article, we’ll take an overview of the entourage effect — its benefits, significance, and how it applies to perishability — as well as some examples from real-world applications where it’s made use of effectively.

 While all of this appears to be straightforward, it isn’t.
 While there are many extraction procedures that you can do at home, some of them come with the danger of explosion or chemical asphyxiation.